Fishing reel: Baitcasting reel

-Most fishing reels are suspended from the bottom side of the rod, since this position doesn't require wrist strength to overcome gravity while enabling the angler to cast and retrieve without changing hands.
-The baitcasting reel's unusual mounting position atop the rod is an accident of history.
-Baitcasting reels were originally designed to be cast when positioned atop the rod, then rotated upside-down to operate the crank handle while playing a fish or retrieving line.
-However, in practice most anglers preferred to keep the reel atop the rod for both cast and retrieve by simply transferring the rod to the left hand for the retrieve, then reverse-winding the crank handle.
-Because of this preference, mounting the crank handle on the right side of a bait casting reel (with standard clockwise crank handle rotation) has become customary, though models with left-hand retrieve have gained in popularity in recent years thanks to user familiarity with the spinning reel.
+Most fishing reels are mounted on the bottom side of the rod, since this position is in stable equilibrium with gravity (as the center of mass of the whole reel-rod system is below the rod handle) and doesn't require additional wrist and grip exertion to prevent the rod from twisting, thus enabling the angler to cast and retrieve without needing to worry about the reel rotating off around the rod.
+The unusual atop-the-rod mounting position of baitcasting reels is an accident of history, as they were originally designed to be cast when positioned atop the rod, then rotate upside-down to operate the crank handle with the left hand while retrieving the line.
+However in practice, most baitcaster anglers preferred to keep the reel atop the rod the whole time by simply casting with the right hand, then transferring the rod to the left hand and reverse-winding the crank handle counterclockwise with the right hand during line retrieval.
+Because of this preference, mounting the crank handle on the right side of a bait casting reel (with a clockwise crank rotation) has become customary, though models with left-hand counterclockwise cranking have also gained in popularity in recent years thanks to user familiarity with the spinning reel.